refractionPOINT/lc-service/README.md

 ### request
 Will support interactive requests by users within the organization for ad-hoc functionality of your service like running jobs on specific hosts etc. Not yet implemented.

+### get_resource
+Called when a resource that is internal to the service is requested by LimaCharlie.
+The data in the request includes:

+* `resource`: the name of the resource requested.
+* `is_include_data`: if true, the actual resource content is requested, otherwise only the hash.

+The expected response by LimaCharlie has the following data elements:

+* `hash`: the sha256 of the content of the resource, used to determine if LimaCharlie needs to refresh it.
+* `res_cat`: the resource category (like `lookup` or `detect`) of the resource returned.
+* `res_data`: if the data was requested, this is the `base64(data)`.

 ### org_per_*
 Convenience cron-like event.
 The LimaCharlie cloud emits those events at recurring